As our parents say, “Maiintindihan mo kami kapag nagka-anak ka na.”

-I can say, my dad’s right.
+I can say that my dad’s right.
 He always told me that a parent will do everything for his/her child.
-And yes, I do have that will now as a mother.
+And yes, I do experience that now as a mother.

 I will do everything just protect my only child.